Gene Dawson's Music Room

 My name is Gene Dawson.
 I began playing guitar in the early 60's in my home town of Memphis, TN. when I was in my teens.
 In 1966, I was enlisted into the US Army and served 2 years , (67/68, Vietnam).
 While stationed at Fort Meade, Maryland in 1966, I met my wife, Susan.
 After I was discharged from the Army, we lived in Memphis for a year, then we moved to Maryland in 1969.
 That was a time when long-hair Hippies roamed the Earth.
 We have lived in various places in Washington, D.C. and the Maryland and Virginia suburbs, including a group house in Georgetown, Washington, D.C. where there was always music going on.
-We've been married 43 years and have a 31 year old Daughter who was married on September 20th, 2003, who just had our Grandson, Jack, on March 3rd at 12:03 PM, my first Grandson.
-We also have a 45 year old Daughter, (my step), who's children are Brittany, Sharon Lee, and Jacob.
-Sharon has 2 children, Isus and Ellis and Brittany one, Caiden, with one on the way.
+We've been married 45 years and have a 34 year old Daughter who was married on September 20th, 2003, who just had our Grandson, Jack, on March 3rd at 12:03 PM, my first Grandson.
+We also have a 47 year old Daughter, (my step), who's children are Brittany, Sharon Lee, and Jacob.
+Sharon has 2 children and Brittany has 2 children.

-I first picked up playing guitar as a kid in Memphis from a few friends who played, and we learned together, mostly "boogie woogie" stuff.
+I first started playing guitar as a kid in Memphis with a few friends who played; we learned together, mostly "boogie woogie" stuff.
 I recall going down to Beale Street to hear the bands playing in the clubs, alleys and streets, then going home to learn what I heard on an old, beat-up Wabash guitar.
-When I got an electric guitar, (from a pawn shop on Beale Street), I would play it unplugged in the bathroom late at night so no body could hear it.
-I also frequented the local East Memphis YMCA for the Saturday night dances to hear bands.
-My Mother bought my first guitar for my birthday when I was about 9; it was a 1955 Silvertone from Sears, (see the picture in this page), and boy was I proud!
+When I got an electric guitar, (from a pawn shop on Beale Street), I would play it unplugged in the bathroom late at night so no one could hear it.
+I also frequented the local East Memphis T. W. Walker YMCA for the Saturday night dances to hear bands.
+My Mother bought my first guitar for my birthday when I was about 13; it was a 1955 Silvertone from Sears, (see the picture in this page), and boy was I proud!
 I had it partially restored and in 2006 donated it to the Rum Boogie Cafe on Beale Street in Memphis for their collection.

 My first musical experience in front of an audience was in 1963 when performing at the Treadwell high school talent show.
 I played lead guitar in an all instrumental band called The Imperials.
 Alvin Simpson played rhythm guitar and sang, Richard Zini played drums, and Bobby Fisher played sax.
 We played proms and parties and appeared on the Memphis WHBQ TV dance party.
 (I have an old tape with a few of our songs recorded in a studio).
 We were popular, however fellow Treadwell students, Larry Raspberry and Jimmy Hart took the town by storm with a band named "The Gentry's" (remember the song "Keep on Dancin', Dancin' and a Prancin"?).
 Another fellow Treadwell student, Keith Sykes made a successful career of music and wrote and toured with Jimmy Buffett in the70's.
 Check out their Web Pages; just type in the name on Google or Yahoo.

 Recently, I made contact with Murphy Odom through Brad Webb, Son of one of my Mother's neighbors in Memphis who said he remembered me playing on the porch back in the sixties.
 Murphy has been in music ever since doing recording studio and engineering stuff.
 Brad made a music career as a blues guitarist.
-I heard that Don McNatt was in Nashville and hosts a songwriters cable TV show and coordinates songwriter presentations in the area.
-I haven't heard from Billy Miller.
+Don McNatt has also made a career of music, lives in Nashville, performs and hosts a songwriters cable TV show and coordinates songwriter presentations in the area.
+Billy Miller still lives in Memphis.

 While in the Army, I met musicians, Rich Henry (Dallas, TX) and Terry Henderson (Memphian, Treadwell, '64) and we played and sang our way through the Army, including Vietnam (yes, got some old tapes).
 We got together once for a reunion in 1987 and we're still in touch on Facebook.
-When I got out of the Army, back in Memphis and married, I developed "hippie" tendencies and that's when we moved to the Washington, D.C. area where my wife is from.
+When I got out of the Army, back in Memphis and married, I moved to the Washington, D.C. area where my wife is from.

 I wasn't playing music for a while and my wife, Susan, knew something was missing, so she placed an ad in the musicians wanted section of the Georgetown University's underground paper, The Quicksilver Times, without me knowing about it.
 The next thing I know, all these people started calling and we met some students from Georgetown University and formed a group named "Meretrix".
 Michael Dellaria, Bob Smith, Joanne Dodds (from Catholic University) and Barry Hollibar comprised the band.
 I played lead 12 string acoustic guitar and contributed to the songwriting.
 Michael played 6 string acoustic guitar, vocals and did most of the song writing.
 Joanne and Bob sang and contributed to the songwriting as well and Barry played drums.
 We performed original songs in local coffee houses and clubs, then landed a gig as opening act for Livingston Taylor at Catholic University in Washington, DC.
 (See Below)